neoncortex/bashed/README.md

 #### Tag operations:
 ##### Adding tags to a file:
-To add a tag to a file that was previously inserted in the database:
+To add a tag to a file that was previously inserted in the database, use editdbinserttag, or edbit, for short:

 ````
 editdbinserttag /path/to/file tag3,tag4
 ````

 ##### Deleting tags of a file:
-To remove a tag of a file that was previously inserted in the database:
+To remove a tag of a file that was previously inserted in the database, use editdbdeletetag, or edbdt, for short:

 ````
 editdbdeletetag /path/to/file tag3,tag4
 ````

 ##### Moving tags of a file:
-To move a tag of a file that was previously inserted in the dabatase, that is, change a set of tags to a new one:
+To move a tag of a file that was previously inserted in the dabatase, that is, change a set of tags to a new one, use editdbmovetag, o edbmt, for short:

 ````
 editdbmovetag /path/to/dir tag3,tag4 tag5,tag6